 The web is full of great travel blogs, travel stories, travel photos and travel videos – the hard part is finding them amidst all the garbage.
 Through the week, I am curating the best travel stories I find and then I will bring you the highlights here at the Vagobond Travel Museum.

-These are my Travel Museum Inductions for the first week of January 2012.
+These are my first Travel Museum Inductions

 France Today always has incredible content, but this quirky piece on finding the best flea markets in Paris went beyond the usual Francophile and got into something that feels much more tactile.
 Want to experience France and take something home that is more than a trinket?
-Read this.

 This picture from Timothy Allen’s ‘Pics from my travels’ was without a doubt my favorite picture of the week.
-Check out his other pictures here.

 Sometimes, it’s easier to just buy a guidebook than to read a travel blog for ideas about where to go or what to do, but I found this piece about Hong Kong from Off The Meat Hook to be well worth reading.
 Great pictures, fantastic style and some very good tips.